 Enfield, together with four other London boroughs – Barnet, Camden, Haringey and Islington – makes up the North Central London Integrated Care Board (NCL ICB).

 NCL ICB is part of North Central London Integrated Care System (NCL ICS), which brings together NHS organisations, local authorities, community organisations and local people to ensure our residents can live healthier, happier lives.

-- Diabetes prevalence in Enfield is the second highest of all London boroughs, and is above both the regional and national (England) average
+- Diabetes prevalence in Enfield is the second highest of all London boroughs, and is above both the regional and England average.

-- Children in Enfield are more likely to be overweight or obese than in London and England generally – the prevalence of children carrying excess weight in Year 6 is the third highest of the 33 London boroughs
+- Children in Enfield are more likely to be overweight or obese than in London and England generally – the prevalence of children carrying excess weight in Year 6 is the third highest of the 32 London boroughs.

 However, both male and female life expectancies are higher than the national average, while male life expectancy is also higher than the average for London.
 Enfield’s mortality ratio (all ages) was lower in Enfield in 2019 than in London and England overall.